Clicks on ads that aren’t a result of genuine user interest, including intentionally fraudulent traffic and accidental or duplicate clicks.

 Google relies on a multi-layered approach to protect advertisers from invalid traffic.
 Learn more About invalid traffic and Managing invalid traffic.

-- Here are just a few examples of what Google may consider to be invalid clicks:
+Here are a few examples of what Google might consider to be invalid clicks:

-- manual clicks intended to increase your advertising costs or to increase profits for website owners hosting your ads
+- Manual clicks meant to increase your advertising costs or to increase profits for website owners hosting your ads

-- extraneous clicks that provide no value to the advertiser, such as the second click of a double-click
+- Irrelevant clicks that provide no value to the advertiser, such as the second click of a double-click

 If you’re concerned about invalid clicks on your ads, you can address the issues yourself.
 Learn about Troubleshooting invalid clicks.